ijai76/Z-TH_MINECRAFT_SERVER_INFO/README.md

 # Z-TH SERVER INFO
 This is open source code.
 You can use it freely
-and this is full nodejs
+and this project using nodejs
 ## What is this?
 this is status server info for your own server, for your player to see the status of the server right now
 ![ex](https://github.com/ijai76/Z-TH_MINECRAFT_SERVER_INFO/blob/main/IMG-20260518-WA0045(1).jpg)